top of page

 Mar 314 min read

-In the progressive church, we proudly affirm diverse identities and seek to include those historically excluded or harmed by religious institutions.
-Yet, as I embark on my journey in ministry, I often encounter feedback suggesting that being open about my relationships structure—ethical non-monogamy—is somehow "inappropriate."
-This criticism reflects an underlying adherence to normative values, where anything perceived as outside the bounds of societal norms is often viewed a
+Challenging Normative Compliance in the Church In the progressive church, we proudly affirm diverse identities and seek to include those historically excluded or harmed by religious institutions.
+Yet, as I embark on my journey in ministry, I often encounter feedback suggesting that being open about my relationship structure - ethical non-monogamy - is somehow "inappropriate."
+This criticism reflects an underlying adherence to normative values, where anything perceived as outs

 Christopher Schouten